 Color is one of the easiest ways to transform a space.
 It can convey a mood, give the impression of greater space, and infuse personality into a design.
 Since bathrooms tend to be smaller in size, they are one of the easiest rooms to update with color.
 Adding a splash of new paint or mixing up the accessories can breathe new life into a tired room.
 What are the hottest hues this year?
 We did some research and put together our favorites for bathroom colors 2021.
 Read on to find out which shades are this year’s trending bathroom colors.

 Want to make a statement with color?
-Rich shades of emerald are having a moment, and for good reason.
+Rich shades of green are having a moment, and for good reason.
+Not only is it a soft, serene color, perfect for a bathroom sanctuary, but it complements the move toward nature-inspired design in all areas of your house — but especially the bathroom.
 Using this lively hue brings a fresh element into any space, and it pairs well with the warm tones of wood.
 A deep green can also be a great backdrop for crisp white fixtures and gold hardware.

 These two are a classic combination for good reason.
 They play off one another perfectly.
 Instead of bringing them in in a standard way, we love the idea of keeping the walls and fixtures white and adding the unexpected element of a graphic blue and white tile.
 Introducing a unique feature like these into your design will make a statement.